13 Best eCommerce Growth Hacks

 Free shipping can be a powerful incentive to drive sales and increase customer loyalty.

-When customers see that they can get free shipping, it motivates them to complete their purchases.
+When customers see they can get free shipping, they are more likely to complete their purchases.

 Cart abandonment is also a common problem for e-commerce websites, with some estimates suggesting that as many as 70% of online shopping carts are abandoned before checkout.
-One of the reasons for this is unexpected shipping costs.
+One reason is unexpected shipping costs.

 By offering free shipping, you can reduce cart abandonment and increase customers to complete their purchases.

-When it comes to offering free shipping, there are different ways you can do it.
+When it comes to offering free shipping, there are different ways to do so.
 For example, you can provide free shipping on orders over a certain amount, offer free shipping for a limited time, or offer free shipping on specific products.

 The key is to clarify to customers that they can get free shipping, motivating them to complete their purchases.